gsa-oes/office-of-evaluation-sciences/pages/Resources/blog.md

 title: Blog
 permalink: /blog/
 image:
-summary: Our team posts regular updates on our collaborations, resources and evidence utilization.
+summary: Our team posts updates on our collaborations, resources and evidence utilization.
 ---

 <div class="margin-top-4">